Cash Basis Accounting vs Accrual Basis Accounting

 Absolutely, and this is where things can get a bit more complicated.
 It is important to note, that how you manage your internal accounting records does not have to be the same method by which you record transactions for tax purposes.

 Simply, you can choose to manage your internal bookkeeping according to the cash basis, but come tax time, file and pay your taxes according to the accrual method, or vice versa.
-However, this would require additional work on your part, or that of your accountant.
+However, this would require additional work on your part, or that of your accountant (ecommerce accountants are best equipped to provide this advice, and service.
+Finaloop employs dozens of them).
 Prior to the Tax Cuts and Jobs Act of 2017, the IRS required all companies with over $5 million in revenues to file their taxes according to the accrual method of accounting.
-Following the passage of the TCJA in 2017, the IRS has raised the requirement threshold for taxes to be filed according to the accrual method by companies (not including S Corporations) with over $25 million in annual gross revenues.
+Following the passage of the TCJA in 2017, the IRS has raised the requirement threshold for taxes to be filed according to the accrual method by companies (not including S Corporations) with an average of over $27 million in annual gross revenues in the preceding three years.

 There are certain additional exceptions mentioned below.